samtingleff/valkyrie/README.markdown

-# oo-kv-storage #
+# Valkyrie #

 ## Introduction ##

-oo-kv-storage is a project to provide a consistent API and value-add for a variety of key-value storage backends.
+Valkyrie is a project to provide a consistent API and value-add for a variety of key-value storage backends.

 It is meant to be easy to use and easily embedded into a Spring or other IoC containers.